Gilbane Report logo Gilbane Group, a division of Outsell, Inc.

 The study covers the market for digital editions of periodical publications, and features statistics that unify audited data from two sources (BPA and ABC) with data from unaudited publications.
 Highlights from the statistics include:

-The 130-page report includes 22 case studies of publishers, representing several dozen digital edition titles, which showcase a number of industry best practices identified by the study's authors.
-This report is available at no charge.
-To download it, login, or register.
+The report includes 22 case studies of publishers, representing several dozen digital edition titles, which showcase a number of industry best practices identified by the study’s authors.

 Beyond Search: What to do When Your Enterprise Search System Doesn't Work